redfoxofwealden/oxnead-pub-quiz/README.md

 1. Click on Javascript
 1. Click on the option 'Don't allow sites to use Javascript'

 Javascript is now disabled and the testing of the site can be carried out.
 The site worked fine with no bugs detected.
-The message appears as shown below.
+The message now appears correctly as shown below.

 ![javascript no support warning](readme/no-javascript-warning.png)